-Note: The following is only necessary if you are working with an Orbix domain configuration deployed by Orbix version earlier then 6.3.5.
-Domains deployed with Orbix 6.3.5 contain the necessary configuration variables by default.
+Note: The following is only necessary if you are working with an Orbix domain configuration deployed by Orbix version earlier than 6.3.5.
+Domains deployed with Orbix 6.3.5 or later contain the necessary configuration variables by default.

-Given that your CORBA server is configured by a particular configuration scope, orbix_srvr_with_embeded_router, Example 1 shows how to modify the server configuration to embed an Orbix router.
+Given that your CORBA server is configured by a particular configuration scope, orbix_srvr_with_embedded_router, Example 1 shows how to modify the server configuration to embed an Orbix router.